open2b/scriggo-site/site/templates/variables.md

 variables declared in the code depends on where they are declared:

-* if a variable is declared in a file with an extends statement or in an imported file, and not in a block (like the body of a macro, function or statement), it is visible in all file.
+* if a variable is declared in a file with an extends statement or in an imported file, and not in a block (like the body of a macro, function or statement), it is visible in the whole file.

 * if a variable is declared in a block (like the body of a macro, function or statement), it is visible from its declaration up to the end of the block.